-Salt Lake City police Detective Veronica Montoya said Ismail’s threats were made to police officers in general, not specific individuals.
+Salt Lake City police Det.
+Veronica Montoya said the threats were made to police officers in general, not specific individuals.
 Still, authorities concerned about the volume and nature of the calls decided enough was enough.

-"We were able to get a warrant based on the number he was calling from, and officers went to his home and arrested him," Montoya said.
+"We were able to get a warrant based on the number he was calling from and officers went to his home and arrested him," Montoya said Friday.

-Ismail was tracked down via telephone records to an apartment in Salt Lake City near 700 South and 300 East and, after initially refusing to answer the door, was taken into custody on Friday.
+The man, identified as Mohamud M. Ismail, was tracked down via telephone records to a residence near 700 South and 300 East and, after initially refusing to answer the door, was taken into custody just before 5 a.m.
+Friday.

-According to a probable-cause statement, Ismail made a total of 106 calls to 911 between March 6 and 7.
-Police say he called himself the "second Osama bin Laden" and claimed to be manufacturing explosives.
+According to a probable cause statement, Ismail made a total of 106 calls to 911 between Wednesday and Thursday night.
+Police say he called himself the "second Osama bin Laden," and claimed to be manufacturing explosives.

 That charge stemmed from a February 2011 threat to a 911 dispatcher to "bomb and kill all Americans," 3rd District Court documents state.

 This time, Ismail was booked into Salt Lake County Jail on suspicion of second-degree felony threats to life and property; third-degree felony obstruction of justice; and a class B misdemeanor count of emergency telephone abuse.